Clebiez/cypress-maildev/README.md

   });
 ```

-And for more examples you can cehck directly the [file test](./cypress/integration/maildev.spec.js).
+For more examples you can check directly the [file test](./cypress/integration/maildev.spec.js).

 ### Documentation